 Tip #17: Don’t use snack credits on popcorn refills.

-Recently, refillable souvenir popcorn buckets have become very popular at Disney World.
+Refillable souvenir popcorn buckets are now very popular at Disney World.
 You can’t use your snack credits on these plastic buckets themselves, as they cost between $10-$16.
 However, the refills of popcorn are eligible snacks on the plan.

 The Disney Dining Plan is a great component to add to your Disney World vacation.
 However, it is only valuable if you get your money’s worth from it.
 The above tips for using the Disney Dining Plan will help you do just that!